Written by Nectarsleep editorial team

 Sweating is a routine occurrence and a central part of our body’s temperature regulation mechanism.
 Sweating profusely is plausible while you are in a sauna or toiling hard in the gym.
 But, waking up in the middle of the night, drenched in sweat, is a completely different thing.
 Night sweats can be described as sweating more than what is needed for regulating the body’s temperature at night.

 Night sweats can start while sleeping and without any physical exertion.
 They aren’t caused by thicker blankets or warmer bedrooms.
-Instead, other underlying illnesses & hormonal imbalances may be responsible for the excessive sweating in your sleep.
+Instead, other underlying illnesses & hormonal imbalances may be responsible for night sweats.

-Your body perspires to cool itself, and every one of us sweats throughout the day.
-But, night sweats aren’t just normal sweating during the night, it's an abnormality.
-Night sweats are episodes of mild to profuse sweating that occur during night hours.
-The sweating may get so intense that it may drench your clothes and even your bedding.
+Night sweats aren’t just normal sweating during the night, it's an abnormality.
+Night sweats are episodes of mild to profuse sweating occurring during night hours.
+The sweating may get so intense that it may drench your clothes and bedding.

 People have described experiences of night sweats as feeling as though they’ve plunged into a pool of water.
 Night sweats are contingent upon underlying conditions and thus can occur in a comfortably cool room as well.

-If you too experience night sweats, and your bed sheets and pillows become so saturated that it becomes impossible to sleep on them, then you should come in contact with a doctor immediately.
+Consult a doctor and seek medical help if you too experience night sweats, and your bed sheets and pillows become saturated and difficult to sleep on.

-An abrupt rise in body temperature is called hot flashes.
-Hot flashes have no fixed time for occurrence and can occur at any time, and whenever they occur during nighttime and trigger heavy perspiration, they are categorized as night sweats.
+An abrupt rise in body temperature is called hot flash.
+Hot flashes have no fixed time for occurrence and can occur at any time, and whenever they occur, they trigger heavy perspiration, categorized as night sweats.

-In some contexts, night sweats are also known as hot flushes but are different from flushing.
+In some contexts, night sweats are also known as hot flushes that occur at night.
 Flushing is a reddening of the face and skin due to high blood flow.
 While night sweats can follow flushing, flushing itself doesn’t cause intense sweating.

 The phase of the menopausal transition in women is accompanied by hot flashes that can cause waking up sweating at night.
 It frequents women who are approaching the menopause stage and can, in fact, predate the actual menopause by some years.